7RU7H/CTFs/TryHackMe/Markdown/Watcher/Watcher-Helped-Through.md

 	1. Containerizing the website and segementing workload on seperate machines
 	2. PHP blacklist functions and php://filter as it is not needed by the application
 	3. Add a check to `post.php` to check only include currect directory files.
+3. Create another File share: called PictureShare for Cow.jpg
  ![1080](Photobomb4Azure)
+Resilience
+- Azure Backups
+1. Create Recovery Service Vault
+2. MABS and Azure Site Recovery for Sharp.com
+3. MARS agent on workstations
+- Azure Disks
+4. Create a Disk for each user and VM per-user
+	1. Removing the avaliability of root and sudo for each - Admin user will be Sys-Admin account the box owner will have a low-privilege user.
+		 - Sudo for will, but only for very specific per-request to whitelist - no sudo python
+- GRS for Cow.jpg and Azure Files
+	- A - East US
+	- B - Europe

+Additional - Watcher Blogs
+1. Additional DNS zone

+In [[Sharp-Helped-Through]] I will go through expansion of the App Service Plan and Vnets